Conference

 Level: All Duration: 60-90 minutes

-This presentation is an introduction to the identification and location of civil
+This presentation is an introduction to the identification and location of church

 Conducting Family History Research in Europe